 Are Ghost Kitchens the Future?

-Ghost kitchens are undoubtedly here to stay.
+Virtual restaurants are undoubtedly here to stay.
 The delivery sector is large and growing, and customers are already somewhat used to the concept of there being restaurants they go to for eating in and those they generally get delivery from.

 However, as the pandemic ends there will be a resurgence in demand for eating in.
 Pent up demand is likely to result in improved income for physical restaurant spaces and it is very likely that there will be a window of time when starting new restaurants will be highly advantageous.